 Just like most cookies that come straight out of the oven, they are a little soft.
 Let them cool down before storing and then store in an airtight container at room temperature.
 Koulourakia are best enjoyed within 1 to 2 weeks of baking for optimal freshness and flavour.
 However, they can still be edible for up to 3 weeks, if stored properly.

-Freezing the dough: You can store frozen koulourakia dough in the freezer for up to 2 to 3 months.
+Freezing the dough: You can store frozen Koulourakia dough in the freezer for up to 2 to 3 months.
 Just prepare the dough, wrap in glad wrap, and store in a tightly sealed freezer bag or container.

-Freezing the baked cookies: If you want to extend their shelf life, koulourakia can be frozen for up to 2 to 3 months.
+Freezing the baked cookies: If you want to extend their shelf life, Koulourakia can be frozen for up to 2 to 3 months.
 Place them in a freezer-safe container or resealable plastic bag with layers separated by parchment paper to prevent sticking.
 Thaw them at room temperature before serving.